 I have also submitted a more general-audience-friendly paper on another way to approach such objects.
 These curves can be viewed as interesting generalizations of a circle (centered at the origin) in the standard Euclidean plane.
 Like a circle, these curves sweep out polar area in proportion to their turning, and, as such, I refer to them as “turning sweepers” (not especially creative, I know).
 In addition to deploying undergraduate-friendly techniques to understand such curves, I also study curves that sweep area with respect to multiple points (not simply the origin) in proportion with their turning.

 Of course, there is no reason to limit this view to curves in a plane.
-In fact, this year I am working with math major Dylan Weber on understanding space curves that sweep out surface area (with respect to, say, the origin) in proportion to other geometric quantities.
+In fact, I have worked with multiple students on different ways to generalize these ideas to space curves as well as curves in general manifolds.
+For example, with math major Dylan Weber, I examined space curves ( ) that sweep out surface area (with respect to, say, the origin) in proportion to other geometric quantities.
 We expect this work to give rise to new creatures, so-called “twisting sweepers,” and hope to understand how they, too, may or may not be related to manifolds with density.